ahmedalakhali/BlockListProject/README.md

 - "unresolved external symbol" for OpenSSL functions: make sure the OpenSSL libraries are in the Linker settings and the correct architecture is selected (x64 vs x86).
 - "byte: ambiguous symbol" or similar: avoid `using namespace std;` in headers (this repo's headers have been updated to qualify `std::` types).
 - OpenSSL runtime DLL missing at execution: include the matching OpenSSL DLLs alongside the EXE or install OpenSSL runtime on the target machine.
-- If the build fails on CI, check workflow logs — the workflow now installs vcpkg and OpenSSL, so most builds should succeed by default.
+- If the build fails on CI, check workflow logs â€” the workflow now installs vcpkg and OpenSSL, so most builds should succeed by default.

 ---

 ## License

-This project is provided under the MIT License — see `LICENSE`.
+This project is provided under the MIT License â€” see `LICENSE`.

 ---

 If you want, I can also add a short CONTRIBUTING.md or a LICENSE file.
 Which would you prefer?
 >>>>>>> d55a9b1 (Initial commit)